penrynjohnp/cursor-xml-rules-trial/README.md

 1. "Create a rule that enforces TypeScript type safety standards.
 It should ensure proper type definitions, prevent any usage, and maintain strict type checking across the codebase."

-   - This could generate something like our `ts-type-safety.mdc` rule
+   - This could generate something like our `1000-ts-type-safety.mdc` rule

 2. "Create a rule for Test-Driven Development workflow that guides developers through the red-green-refactor cycle.
 It should enforce writing tests first, then implementation."

-   - This could generate something like our `tdd-workflow.mdc` rule
+   - This could generate something like our `900-tdd-workflow.mdc` rule

 3. "Create a rule for documentation standards that follows Google's Technical Writing Style Guide.
 It should enforce clear, consistent documentation in JSDoc comments and markdown files."
-   - This could generate something like our `documentation-standards.mdc` rule
+   - This could generate something like our `400-documentation-standards.mdc` rule

 ### Why XML?